Independent Verification

 Manifold tank pressure is used to raise media to the upper level of the rotating drum, where it is discharged under gravity onto the drum for virtually complete separation of the media from the water.

-The drum is mounted on ball bearings and can easily be rotated, fully loaded with media, by hand.
+The drum is mounted on ball bearings and can easily be rotated and fully loaded with media, by hand.
 No discernible difference in the current drawn by the small, electrically operated hydraulic pump, was observed between the drum rotating empty or fully loaded.
-This fact gives confidence that separation of media from water can be achieved, at scale, with minimal power.
+This fact gives confidence that the separation of media from water can be achieved, at scale, with minimal power.

 Caveat 4.
-Overall, the ECS requires additional modelling to ensure the system can work continuously.
+Overall, the Energy Conversion System requires additional modelling to ensure the system can work continuously.
 As the system is inherently transient, unsteady simulations, such as CFD or process modelling can be used.
-It is recommended that calculations are first verified by experiment on a small-scale model similar to the facility previously built by Associated Power Ltd. Instrumentation such as pressure transducers should be placed throughout the system to provide data for validation of calculations and to aid the development of bespoke models for this system
+It is recommended that calculations are first verified by experiment on a small-scale model similar to the facility previously built by Associated Power Ltd. Instrumentation such as pressure transducers should be placed throughout the system to provide data for validation of calculations and to aid the development of bespoke models for this system.

 Comment:- The PoC has frequently been operated for many hours at a time, its ability to operate continuously cannot be questioned.
-TUV-NEL are correct in pointing out that the complex interflows of the ECS are inherently transient.
-Any attempt to model these interflows using only conventional steady state models will result in wrong conclusions being drawn.
-As stated the PoC is instrumented, but additional transducers can be fitted if required.
+TUV-NEL is correct in pointing out that the complex interflows of the Energy Conversion System are inherently transient.
+Any attempt to model these interflows using only conventional steady-state models will result in wrong conclusions being drawn.
+As stated, the ECS unit is fully instrumented providing all necessary data to design scaled up versions.

-Please watch the following short video to see the back-up tanks on the PoC in action, in HAC mode.
+Please watch the following short video to see the back-up tanks on the ECS unit in action.